Amalgamated Society of Railway Servants v Osborne: House of Lords

-Court of Appeal
+Expulsion and further action

 After bringing his action, Mr Osborne was expelled from the union.
 He brought a further claim that his expulsion was wrongful.

+Court of Appeal

 The Court of Appeal held that he was wrongfully excluded.
 Lord Cozens-Hardy MR noted that the union was, at common law, a lawful association.

 Significance

-The judgment threatened one of the Labour party's main funding sources.
+The House of Lords judgment threatened one of the Labour party's main funding sources.
 This was especially detrimental to the Labour Party as its supporters were generally poorer than other political parties.
 The two elections in 1910 saw Labour gain 40 seats and 42 seats respectively.
 In 1911 H. H. Asquith's government decided, for the first time, that MPs should receive a salary.
 (Previously, only people with savings or funding organizations behind them could become Members of Parliament.)
 David Lloyd George, the Chancellor of the Exchequer gave MPs a wage of £400 per annum, which alleviated financial problems.

-The Osborne judgment was overturned in 1913 by the Trade Union Act 1913, which confirmed the lawfulness of union political funds, but which compromised by giving members the choice to opt out of paying into them.
+The Osborne judgment was superseded in 1913 by the Trade Union Act 1913, which confirmed the lawfulness of union political funds, but which compromised by giving members the choice to opt out of paying into them.
 The Trade Disputes and Trade Unions Act 1927 required union members to opt into the political fund.
 The Trade Disputes and Trade Unions Act 1946 repealed the 1927 Act and again required that members opt out.
-Currently under TULRCA 1992 s 82, members have the right to not contribute to a political fund, not be discriminated against for it, and the right to complain to the Certification Officer.
+Under TULRCA 1992 s 82, members had the right to not contribute to a political fund, not be discriminated against for it, and the right to complain to the Certification Officer, but this was overturned by Sections 11 and 12 of the Trade Union Act 2016 which requires members to opt in to a political fund, and to be given details about how this money will be used.